Mikey-E/deaddrop-js/README.md

 - sending messages to a user which doesn’t exist
 - other tasks that would be appropriate !???????????????????????????????????????????????

+Other Notes:
+- timestamps on log statements seem like a good a idea but it was not asked for at this time so it shall not be implemented at this time.

 ## Mitigation

-In the previous assignment, Security Analysis, under section 4: "One way in which the system could be improved" it was mentioned how the database dd.db can be opened up by anyone and searched through to find the messages sitting in inside it in plaintext.
+In the previous assignment submission (for Security Analysis), under section 4: "One way in which the system could be improved" it was mentioned how the database dd.db can be opened up by anyone and searched through to find the messages sitting in inside it in plaintext.
 The proposed solution was to encrypt those messages into ciphertext as well.
 In this homework, that solution will be implemented with a substitution cipher[1].
 This cipher will consider the printable ascii characters in the range